DiscoverAtlanta.com homepage

 How to Celebrate Chinese New Year in Atlanta

 Atlanta’s diverse culture, international shopping and dining scene create a great opportunity to feel and experience the vibe and culture of Asia during Chinese New Year.
-Here are some fun activities and things to do to get a taste of Chinese New Year.
+Here are some fun activities and things to do during Chinese New Year.

-On Sunday, Jan.
-22, the Children’s Museum of Atlanta celebrates the Lunar New Year with a performance by the Atlanta Chinese Dance Company.
+The Children’s Museum of Atlanta celebrates the Lunar New Year with a performance by the Atlanta Chinese Dance Company on Feb.
+3.

-Shoppers can find exotic fruits and vegetables in Buford Highway Farmers Market. (📷: SBell)
+Shoppers can find exotic fruits and vegetables in Buford Highway Farmers Market.
+(Photo by S. Bell)

-A typical hot pot setup: a pot with soup at the center of the table and raw foods ready to be cooked. (📷: Silei Li)
+A typical hot pot setup includes a pot with soup at the center of the table and raw foods ready to be cooked.
+(Photo by Silei Li)

 Sweep and Decorate your Home